brimdata/zed/docs/language/search-expressions.md

 > Boyer-Moore scan over decompressed data buffers before parsing any data.
 > This allows large buffers of data to be efficiently discarded and skipped when
 > searching for rarely occurring values.
 For a [Zed lake](../lake/format.md),
-> a planned feature will introduce search indexes to further accelerate searches.
+> a planned feature will use [VNG](../formats/vng.md) files to further accelerate searches.
-> This will include an approach for locating
-> delimited words within string fields, which will allow accelerated
-> search using a full-text search index.

 ### Search Terms